xuankimtran/docs-1/pages/katalon-store/docs/user/getting-started.md

 ## Download plugin packages

-You can download plugin packages and use them as an exclusive feature in Katalon Studio Enterprise.
+As an exclusive feature in Katalon Studio Enterprise, you can download and use plugin packages.

 To download a package, follow the below steps:
 1. In Katalon Store, choose a plugin;